Controlling Costs: Feature Selection on a Budget: Data application

 \section{Data application}

-To gauge the performance of cheap knockoffs in real datasets, we consider data from the National Health and Nutrition Examination Survey (NHANES) (\citealt{nhanes}, processed in \citealt{kachuee2019opportunistic, kachuee2019cost}).
+To gauge the performance of cheap knockoffs in a real dataset, we consider data from the National Health and Nutrition Examination Survey (NHANES) (\citealt{nhanes}, processed in \citealt{kachuee2019opportunistic, kachuee2019cost}).
 The dataset contains 92062 samples of survey participants.
 We consider 30 features, which can be broadly categorized into four types: demographics, questionnaire-based, examination-based, and laboratory-based.
 For each feature, medical experts suggest a corresponding integer-valued cost (ranging from 2 to 9) for that feature based on ``the overall financial burden, patient privacy, and patient inconvenience'' \citep{kachuee2019cost}.
 A brief summary of the 30 features can be found in Table~\ref{tab:features}.
 Finally, each observation is associated with a label of pre-diabetes/diabetes (as one category) or normal.
-The task is to build an accurate diabetes classifier while taking feature cost into consideration.
+The task is to select features that are closely associated with diabetes while taking feature cost into consideration.

 We consider the cheap knockoff procedure as in Section \ref{sec:mknockoffs}, modified so that the statistics $\{T_j^{(\ell)}\}$ computed in \eqref{eq:lassom} are derived from $\ell_1$-penalized logistic regression (instead of $\ell_1$-penalized least squares).
 Following the arguments in \citet{candes2018panning}, we can show that Theorem \ref{thm:spotting} also holds for this choice of $\{T_j^{(\ell)}\}$.